 Put away personal photos

 You’ve probably heard this tip before if you’ve ever put your home up for sale.
 Potential buyers, just like renters, like to picture themselves in the home.
-Seeing photos of you and your family and friends makes it feel like they’re living in someone else’s home rather than enjoying the creature comforts of a home on their own vacation.
+Seeing photos of you and your family and friends makes it feel like they’re living in someone else’s house rather than enjoying the comforts of their own - albeit temporary - home on vacation.

 Choose reading materials carefully